Tips on Improving Sleep: 13 Ways to Sleep Better at Night

 If you want to learn more, read our blog about how blue light can affect your sleep.

 Taking a long nap during the day can diminish the quality of your sleep.
-It's best to take a short nap if needing a nap, as they do provide some benefits.
-Sleeping in the daytime can ultimately confuse your internal clock, which can result in struggling to fall asleep at night.
+It's best to take a short nap if you need one, as it can provide some benefits.
+Sleeping during the day can ultimately confuse your internal clock, making it harder to fall asleep at night.

-Recently, a study of participants became more tired during the day following a daytime nap.
-[13] But, if you take naps regularly, you shouldn't be too concerned as the effects of napping depend on the person.
-For some, it may harm their sleep, while others don't notice a change in the duration or quality of their sleep.
+But, if you take naps regularly, you shouldn't be too concerned as the effects of napping depend on the person.
+For some, it may disrupt sleep, while others don't notice a change in its duration or quality.
+If you must nap, keep it short (20-30 minutes) and avoid napping late in the afternoon.

 Create a Restful Sleep Environment

 Creating a restful environment is crucial for sleep because it signals to your body that it's time to wind down and prepares your mind for sleep.
-Make sure to keep your bedroom cool, dim, and silent.
+Make sure your bedroom stays cool, dim, and silent.

 Even the slightest light exposure can hinder your ability to fall asleep.
 So try to minimize time spent in front of screens that emit light or electronic devices before bed.
-Think about utilizing blackout curtains, earplugs, bed cooling systems, or other tools that help tailor the space to your comfort.
+Consider using blackout curtains, earplugs, bed cooling systems, or other tools to tailor the space to your comfort.

-Engaging in soothing activities before bed, such as enjoying a warm bath or practicing relaxation methods, box breathing, or yoga Nidra, can also help encourage a better night's sleep.
+Engaging in soothing activities before bed, such as a warm bath or relaxation practices like box breathing or yoga Nidra, can also help encourage uninterrupted and refreshing sleep.

 Sleep Tip: Creating a calming atmosphere reduces stress and anxiety, making relaxing and falling asleep easier.